 Finally, PhD holders earn 23% more than Master's Degree holders on average while doing the same job.

-A Master's degree program or any post-graduate program in Moldova costs anywhere from 133,000 Moldovan Leu(s) to 400,000 Moldovan Leu(s) and lasts approximately two years.
+A Master's degree program or any post-graduate program in Moldova costs anywhere from 133,000 MDL to 400,000 MDL and lasts approximately two years.
 That is quite an investment.

 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male employees in Moldova who work in Oil / Gas / Energy / Mining earn 12% more than their female counterparts on average.
+In the field of Oil / Gas / Energy / Mining in Moldova, the average difference between the salary of male and female employees is 12%.

-Oil / Gas / Energy / Mining professionals in Moldova are likely to observe a salary increase of approximately 6% every 27 months.
+Professionals working in Oil / Gas / Energy / Mining in Moldova are likely to observe a salary increase of approximately 6% every 27 months.
 The national average annual increment for all professions combined is 4% granted to employees every 29 months.

 Listed above are the average annual increase rates for each industry in Moldova for the year 2022.
 Companies within thriving industries tend to provide higher and more frequent raises.
 Exceptions do exist, but generally speaking, the situation of any company is closely related to the economic situation in the country or region.
 These figures tend to change frequently.